$20,000 raised in support of OMAH's programming for at-risk children and youth

 The Orillia Museum of Art & History (OMAH) is pleased to announce the donation of an edition of serigraph prints, Six Figures in a Landscape.
 The prints had been produced in 1980 from a transparency of the painting by Charles Pachter produced by the donor through serigraphie Benoit Pronovost Limitee.
 The group of six individuals sitting on the ground depict a picnic at the artist's farm in Oro-Medonte in 1978.
 From left to right, Moses Znaimer, Toller Cranston, Ruby Bronsten, Marci Lipman, Lynn King, and Venable Herndon.

-The Orillia Museum of Art & History and the History Committee are pleased to announce the 2017 OMAH History Awards.
+Recipients and nominees were celebrated at the 2017 OMAH History Awards Gala on Thursday, November 9, 2017.
 These awards are offered biennially (starting in 2015), for historical research or heritage presentation involving Orillia and area.
 Orillia and area includes: Chippewas of Rama First Nation, City of Orillia, Townships of Ramara, Severn and Oro-Medonte.
-There are five categories with up to two recipients in each category.
+Congratulations to all involved in this year's awards presentation.

 Join this limited membership offer for exclusive benefits to your OMAH experience.
 Only 30 memberships are available in the first year.